aleshaleksey/fansys23/03-movement-exploration.md

 ___
 ## Environmental hazards

 Depending on the nature of an environment being explored, it is possible to encounter various hazards.
-This ranges from weather related hazards like storms, extreme heat and , to terrain dangers such as raging rivers, avalanches and rockfall, to "man"-made dangers such as traps in dungeons.
+This ranges from weather related hazards like storms, extreme heat and, to terrain dangers such as raging rivers, avalanches and rockfall, to "man"-made dangers such as traps in dungeons.

 ___
 ### Breaking and Entering